wendli01/info_han/readme.md

-# Soft and Informed Heterogeneous Attention Networks for Meta-Path Based Learning
+# Informed Heterogeneous Attention Networks for Meta-Path Based Learning

-This repository accompanies the CIKM 2023 paper [Soft and Informed Heterogeneous Attention Networks for Meta-Path Based Learning]().
+This repository accompanies the CIKM 2023 paper [Informed Heterogeneous Attention Networks for Meta-Path Based Learning]().

 It contains all code as well as experimental setups described in the paper including results with all visualizations as standalone `jupyter` notebooks.